Dread at 30,000 ft: Inside the increasingly violent world of US flight attendants - Local News 8

 This summer, unruly passenger behavior seems to have reached new heights.
 In one incident, a passenger punched a Southwest flight attendant and knocked out two of their teeth.
 Video also circulated of a passenger getting taped to their seat after they reportedly punched and groped Frontier Airlines flight crew.

-The Federal Aviation Administration (FAA) said it’s issued more than $1 million in fines to unruly airline passengers so far in 2021.
+The Federal Aviation Administration (FAA) said it has issued more than $1 million in fines to unruly airline passengers so far in 2021.

 US flight attendants tell CNN Travel say the stress of the situation is taking its toll,